MarinaFroes/FEND-project2-Matching-Game/README.md

 ## How does it work?

 - Display cards on the deck
-  - The deck of cards is initialy composed by an empty `ul` element.
+  - The deck of cards is initially composed by an empty `ul` element.
   - An array stores the icons that will be distributed on the deck inside of `li` elements.
   - Each icon appears twice in the array.
   - The `shuffles()` function reorganizes randomly the array of icons.